mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 That’s why Chao Chou said [it] in this way.

 [...]
 Chao Chou is a very famous Zen master.
 Dōgen Zenji mentions [him] very often in his works, with great admiration.
 It is said that he became a monk at 60 years old, and he studied and practiced under the guidance of his teacher, Nansen, for 20 years.
 And then after that, he started to travel, to see teachers and practice throughout China, for 20 more years.
-And then he became the abbot of the temple in the place of Chao Chou – Joshu in Japanese.
+And then he became the abbot of the temple in the place of Chao Chou – Jōshū in Japanese.
 So, in this case, I think this Chao Chou was almost 100 years old.
 Because when he was 60 years old, he became a monk and practiced for 20 years, and then after that he traveled for 20 years.
 So [...]
 100 years.
 And then he became the abbot of the temple, so when he became the abbot of the temple he was already 100 years old.

 So in this case, I think he was already 100 years old.
 So he was a very wonderful, mature person. *[Laughter.]* Very mature.
 100 years.